Adaptive Data-Knowledge Alignment in Genetic Perturbation Prediction: The ALIGNED Method

 \subsection{Adaptive Neuro-Symbolic Alignment with Gradient-Free Optimization}

 In this section, we will introduce the alignment mechanism used by ALIGNED to adaptively integrate neural and symbolic predictions.
 We denote a binary alignment indicator vector $\va=f_a(\vx)$ and the neuro-symbolic prediction $\bar{\vy}$.
-After the initialization and each round of bidirectional update, $\bar{\vy}$ is produced from both neural prediction $\hat{\vy}$ and symbolic prediction $\delta_{\mathcal{KB}}(\vx)$, according to the indicator $\va$ such that neural prediction is used when $\eva_i=0$ and symbolic prediction when $\eva_i=1$.
+After the initialization and each round of bidirectional update, $\bar{\vy}$ is produced from both neural prediction $\hat{\vy}$ and symbolic prediction $\delta_{\mathcal{KB}}(\vx)$ according to the indicator $\va$, such that $\bar{\evy}_i= $.

 Our definition of the training objectives for the adaptor can be divided into three parts.
-First, since information derived from experimental data and curated knowledge may be inconsistent, the adaptor considers how neural-symbolic predictions differ from the curated knowledge.
+First, since information derived from experimental data and curated knowledge may be inconsistent, the adaptor considers how neuro-symbolic predictions differ from the curated knowledge.
 We describe this using the inconsistency between $\bar{\vy}$ and $\mathcal{KB}$ based on Equation~\ref{eq:inc}:

 Second, we design a loss term to leverage as much information from labelled training data as possible to reduce the predictions' inconsistency with data.
 Therefore, we restrict the framework to only use knowledge-derived information when necessary.
-We defined this restriction with threshold $\theta$:
+We defined the knowledge usage restriction with threshold $\theta$:

 Third, we take into account how well each gene is represented in knowledge.
-To measure this, we use a weight vector $\vw$ as hyper-parameter, which contains the number of training data samples that are inconsistent with $\mathcal{KB}$ (computed by Equation~\ref{eq:inc}), and the number of annotations from Gene Ontology \citep{ashburner_go_2000}.
+To measure this, we use a weight vector $\vw$ as hyperparameter, which contains the number of training data samples that are inconsistent with $\mathcal{KB}$ (computed by Equation~\ref{eq:inc}), and the number of annotations from Gene Ontology \citep{ashburner_go_2000}.
 This allows us to reward $\va$ by maximizing the usage of symbolic prediction when a gene is represented well in $\mathcal{KB}$, otherwise use neural prediction.
 We define a loss with regard to $\vw$:

 where higher values of $\evw_i$ indicate that gene $i$ is well-represented in the knowledge base and more consistent with data, suggesting the symbolic prediction should be preferred.
 Lower values indicate sparser knowledge or more data-knowledge conflicts, and so the neural prediction should be favored.
 We combine the above three parts in the adaptor's objective: